mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/05.Deployment Planning/default.md

 </table>

-Note : In Ultra Lite mode HDM can process multiple requests for migration at a time.
-The requests will be queued by the system.
-The system will analyse the virtual machines and process 8 VMDKs at a time per node of the cluster.
+Note : In Ultra Lite mode, HDM can process multiple simultaneous migration requests.
+The requests will be analyzed and queued by the system.
+Eight VMDKs per node can be processed simultaneously.

 #### Resource Allocation : Ultra Lite, Lite, Standard or Performance

-HDM provides the Ultra LIte, Lite, Standard or Performance resource allocation options of deployment.
-Trade off is mainly in terms of CPU and memory resource utilization vs the capacity for the number of concurrent migrations.
-Few points to remember:
+HDM provides Ultra LIte, Lite, Standard and Performance deployment options.
+Each option involves a trade-off between CPU and memory resource utilization, and the supported number of concurrent migrations.
+Consider the following when making your choice:

-1. Ultra Lite is less resource intensive and supports cold migration using PIO’s proprietary data transport.
+1. Ultra Lite is less resource intensive than many of the options and supports cold migration using the PrimaryIO proprietary data transport.
-2. Lite mode is least resource intensive among other options.
-The parallelism of migration as well as the number of concurrently migrated VMs is limited here.
+2. Lite mode requires the fewest number of resources among the options, but the number of parallel migrations and the number of concurrently migrated VMs will be limited.
-3. Standard mode is more scalable as compared to Lite mode and less than the Performance mode, resource requirement is higher in a similar proportion..
+3. Standard mode is more scalable than Lite mode, yet less scalable than Performance mode.
+However, resource requirements will be proportionally higher or lower.
-4. Performance mode has the highest resource requirement,  it provides the highest performance in terms of maximum parallelism during migration as well as number of migrated VMs On-Cloud.
+4. Performance mode requires the highest number of resources among the options, but it also offers the greatest performance by delivering the highest number of parallel migrations and supporting the highest number of concurrently migrated VMs.

 #### HDM Resource Requirements

-Below table depicts the resources required for different deployment types.
+The following table highlights the number of resources required for each HDM deployment type:

 **Note**:

 1. Here the names ESXMgr, CloudCache, PremMgr and CloudMgr are abbreviated names of the VMs containing HDM components.
-These get created as part of the HDM deployment
+These get created as part of the HDM deployment.
-2. The N in Cluster (N) refers to the number of nodes in the On-Cloud cluster.
+2. The N in Cluster (N) refers to the number of nodes in the cloud cluster.

 <table>
   <tr>